 The essential sights to see in 48 hours include the Teotihuacan pyramids, the canals of Xochimilco, Zócalo and Avenida Amsterdam in the trendy Condesa neighbourhood.

-Ok, before you head into the city, head out to the Teotihuacan pyramids.
-The ancient city is just one-hour outside the capital and you’ll want to spend a few hours exploring the ruins and climbing the 248 steps to the top of the Sun Pyramid.
+Before you head into the city, head out to the Teotihuacan pyramids.
+The ancient city is just one-hour outside the capital and you’ll want to spend a few hours exploring the ruins and climbing the 248 steps to the peak of Sun Pyramid.

 Book a half-day tour where you’ll get picked up from your hotel in CDMX.
 The site gets crowded so it’s best to go in the morning and you’ll also avoid the searing heat of the afternoon.